Candidates boycott upcoming GOP Senate debate

 TOPEKA, Kan.
-(KSNT) — There are plans for a boycott of the next GOP Senate debate, but it may be a surprise who is behind it — the candidates themselves.
+(KSNW) – There are plans for a boycott of the next GOP Senate debate, but it may be a surprise who is behind it — the candidates themselves.

 Candidates Kris Kobach, Dave Lindstrom, and Bob Hamilton have all said they will not participate in the new debate format; leaving just current Congressman Roger Marshall.